 We are delighted to be working with the More Than A Score campaign – a coalition of experts and professionals all campaigning to change the way we educated our young children.

-We await the results of an Education Select Committee investigation into SAT testing held during the academic year 2016 / 17.
+We are encouraged by the results of an Education Select Committee investigation into SAT testing held during the academic year 2016 / 17 which screams for the end to high stakes testing… if even Conservative MPS are saying STOP THE SATS surely to goodness they MUST GO!!!

 We are also encouraged that the DfE has launched it’s own consultation into Primary Assessment... but are outraged that this leaves this as they are until 2020!
 It’s akin to a medicine being placed under investigation and then continuing to be administered… if they think there’s something wrong with it and it’s damaging our kids – STOP while you investigate!!!